crutcher/tapestry-legacy/README.md

 ![conv.f3](media/graphs/conv.f3.dot.png)

-This new layout has the same computational leaf cost, but has significantly greater data sharing if we're attempting to optimize memory and transport costs of tensors.
+This transformation has the same computational leaf cost; but permits us to recover dense neighbor data sharing of strided conv operations; which can be useful in achieving more efficient tensor network transmission and node memory utilization.